WeiLab-BioChem/Structural-DPP-IV/README.md

-# Structural-DPP-IV
+# Structural-DPPIV

 > This project is made possible by the [Wei Group](http://wei-group.net/) @ Shandong University.
 > All the code is under [MIT License](https://opensource.org/licenses/MIT).

-Project code of the paper StructuralDPP-IV: A novel atom-structure based model for discovering dipeptidyl peptidase-IV inhibitory peptides.
+Project code of the paper StructuralDPPIV: A novel atom-structure based model for discovering dipeptidyl peptidase-IV inhibitory peptides.

 ## Installation